 There are lots of free budget planners online that can help you create your first budget template.
 But before you jump in, make sure that you are ready with your list of inputs necessary for creating a budget.

-Planning Before You Start
+Plan Before You Start

 However, the process can be confusing because there are so many different expense categories plus some expenses get paid monthly, others quarterly, and still others only occur annually.
-How can they all fit within a single budget?

 Elements For Creating A Budget